jinndi/wg-easy-breezy/README.md

 ## Requirements:

-1. A VPS server with at least 1 GB of RAM, running Linux (Ubuntu 24.04+ or Debian 12+), with an IPv4 address and a kernel version ≥ 6.
-(You’ll need two servers if you want to deploy the Shadowsocks server separately.)
+1. A VPS server with minimal specifications: at least 1 GB of RAM, running Linux Ubuntu 24.04+ or Debian 12+ OS, with an IPv4 address and kernel version 6+.
+(Two servers are required if you need XRay for proxying with a free port 443 on it)
-2. Access and execution via SSH as the root user.
+2. Operation and startup via SSH as the root user.

 ## Installation:

 From under ssh, install the main script `wg-easy-breezy`

 ```
-curl -fsSLO -H "Cache-Control: no-cache" -H "Pragma: no-cache" https://raw.githubusercontent.com/jinndi/wg-easy-breezy/main/wg-easy-breezy && bash wg-easy-breezy
+curl -fsSLO "https://raw.githubusercontent.com/jinndi/wg-easy-breezy/main/wg-easy-breezy?t=$(date +%s)" && bash wg-easy-breezy
 ```

 Follow the on-screen instructions.
 You will be prompted to enter the following: